pattonsgirl/CEG2350/docs/Labs/Lab07/LabTemplate.md

     - BIOS / UEFI manufacturer & version:
     - How to access BIOS / UEFI:
     - How to enable CPU virtualization:
-    - Link to driver(s) for motherboard:
+    - Link to driver(s) from system manufacturer:
-7. **Kernel / OS info**
+7. **OS info**
-    - Bootloader software for system:
+    - Operating System name & version:
     - Kernel for operating system:
-    - Operating System name & version:
+    - Bootloader:

 ## Part 2 - Virtualize the Machine